mbeepo/jedit2/README.md

 # jedit2
-Second version of my Python module that makes it easier to use JSON modules.
+Second version of my Python module that makes it easier to use JSON files.
 Now less esoteric!

 ## Methods
 ### load(filename)